Weetman Pearson, 1st Viscount Cowdray: Background

-Pearson was born on 15 July 1856 at Shelley, Kirkburton, West Yorkshire, the son of George Pearson (died 1899), owner of the manufacturing and contracting firm S. Pearson & Son, by his wife Sarah Dickinson, daughter of Weetman Dickinson, of High Hoyland, South Yorkshire.
+Pearson was born on 15 July 1856 at Shelley, Kirkburton, West Yorkshire.
+He was the son of George Pearson (died 1899), owner of the manufacturing and contracting firm S. Pearson & Son, by his wife Sarah Dickinson, daughter of Weetman Dickinson, of High Hoyland, South Yorkshire.

+Peartson obtained a private education at Harrogate.

 Construction

 The family construction business S. Pearson & Son was founded in 1844 by his grandfather Samuel Pearson (1814–1884).
 Pearson took control in 1880 and moved the headquarters to London in 1884, expanding it from a Yorkshire contractor into a global civil-engineering firm.
+The move to London placed the firm closer to Parliament, public authorities, financiers and the networks through which major domestic and overseas infrastructure contracts were awarded.

-Through the 1880s the firm built capability and cash flow on municipal and dock works in Britain and Canada, including the Sheffield main sewer, Halifax dock works and Empress Dock at Southampton.
+The firm's distinctive competence became difficult wet-ground and subaqueous engineering: sewers, docks, canals, tunnels and port works.
+Through the 1880s it built capability and cash flow on municipal and dock works in Britain and Canada, including the Sheffield main sewer, Halifax dock works and Empress Dock at Southampton.
 By the early 1890s it ranked among the largest contractors in the world.

+In 1889 Pearson took over work on the partly abandoned Hudson River tunnel between New York and Jersey City, a technically hazardous compressed-air project that had already suffered financial failure and a fatal accident.
+Although the tunnel was later completed by other interests, the contract gave S. Pearson & Son valuable experience in subaqueous tunnelling and helped establish its reputation for difficult international works.

 Blackwall Tunnel

 In London, the London County Council accepted S. Pearson & Son's tender of £871,000 for the Blackwall Tunnel in late 1891; work began in 1892 and the Prince of Wales opened the tunnel on 22 May 1897.

 Under LCC Engineer Alexander Binnie, the design used a Greathead-type tunnelling shield in compressed air with cast iron segment linings; at more than 6000 ft in length and 27 ft external diameter it was then the largest subaqueous road tunnel attempted in Britain.
 The contractors' engineer Ernest William Moir designed the shield and oversaw its use on site.
+Moir's work at Blackwall drew on compressed-air tunnelling experience developed on Pearson's earlier Hudson River contract.

+The tunnel answered a major east London transport problem.
+On opening, Blackwall provided the only free Thames crossing between Tower Bridge and the Woolwich Ferry, a distance of nearly nine miles, easing road access to the London Docklands and industry.
+It was also the first vehicular tunnel built under the Thames.
 The project drew a wide supply chain and workforce: the iron lining was manufactured in Glasgow, granite for the portals came from Aberdeen, Italian labourers laid the asphalt roadway, and many of the foremen were recruited from Yorkshire, reflecting Pearson's roots.
-On opening, Blackwall provided the only free Thames crossing between Tower Bridge and the Woolwich Ferry (a distance of nearly nine miles), easing road access to the East End docks and industry and setting a pattern later followed on LCC subaqueous works such as the Rotherhithe Tunnel and the Greenwich foot tunnel.
-It was also the first vehicular tunnel built under the Thames.
+Blackwall also set a pattern for later LCC subaqueous works, including the Rotherhithe Tunnel and the Greenwich foot tunnel.